|

 subjects such as medical education or in subjects where professional licensing

 or accrediting require such standards.
-Other admission requirements: Access to

 higher education is not a constitutionally guaranteed civil right.
 Therefore,